-In the module navigation menu, select Admin > Configuration Manager > Family Management.
+In the Applications menu, navigate to ADMIN > Configuration Manager > Family Management.
 The Family Management page appears, displaying the list of already existing families.
 Home is selected by default.
-You can navigate through the alphabetical list of families and expand the family hierarchy by selecting $\checkmark$ .
+You can navigate through the alphabetical list of families and expand the family hierarchy by